webprofusion/certify-docs/docs/dns/validation.md

 **If you change API credentials, you need to replace the credential settings in Certify under 'Settings > Stored Credentials' to ensure renewals keep working.
 Once saved, there is also a 'Test' option so you can try out the credentials to check they still work.**

+### Propagation Delay Seconds

+When using DNS validation, the certificate authority will check your DNS TXT record using your authoritative nameserver to see if they agree on the expected value of the corresponding `_acme-challenge` record for each domain/subdomain identifier.
+When the TXT record is updated it can often take up to a minute or two for all your nameservers to agree, we refer to the time we wait to allow for this as *Propagation Delay*.
+The default propagation delay is 60 seconds, but you can increase this if you are having trouble with validation.
+If you are using a DNS provider which has a very long propagation delay you may need to increase this value e.g. to 300 seconds (5 minutes).

 ### CNAME Delegation

 An optional advanced approach to DNS validation which removes the need to update your primary domain DNS is to use CNAME delegation, this is where you create an `_acme-challenge.yourdomain.com` CNAME record for each domain/subdomain and point it at a corresponding TXT record in another DNS zone.
 This allows you to have a dedicated domain or subdomain which specifically handles DNS challenge requests (because it can be automated).